Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: Discussion

 \subsection{Short-term gains vs. long-term learning}

-The temporal dynamics of our findings align with broader research on Human-AI collaboration, showing immediate performance benefits that mask underlying skill degradation.
-Similar patterns have been observed in other domains where AI assistance provides cognitive scaffolding --- users often experience enhanced performance during assisted trials but then develop dependency that undermines their capabilities to think on their own \cite{danry2023don, agarwal2025ai,kosmyna2025your}.
+The temporal dynamics of our findings align with broader research on Human-AI collaboration, showing immediate performance benefits that may mask underlying skill degradation or reliance on AI.
+Similar patterns have been observed in other domains where AI assistance provides cognitive offloading --- users often experience enhanced performance during AI-assisted trials but then develop dependency that undermines their capabilities to think or act on their own \cite{danry2023don, agarwal2025ai,kosmyna2025your}.
 Similarly, a recent study also found that doctors using AI classification tools to detect cancer became worse at detecting cancer alone after having used the tool \cite{budzyn2025endoscopist}.